exercism/csharp/docs/GENERATORS.md

 ### Step 1: read `canonical-data.json` file

-The test generator parses the test cases from the exercise's `canonical-data.json` using the [JSON.net library](https://www.newtonsoft.com/json).
+The test generator parses the test cases from the exercise's `canonical-data.json` using the [System.Text.Json namespace](https://learn.microsoft.com/en-us/dotnet/api/system.text.json).

 Since some canonical data uses nesting, the parsed test case includes an additional `path` field that contains the `description` properties of any parent elements, as well as the test case's own `description` property.

-Note: the JSON is parsed to an `ExpandoObject` instance, which makes dealing with dynamic data easier.

 ### Step 2: omit excluded tests from `tests.toml` file